johnb-7/hdhr-ac4/README.md

 # hdhr-ac4 v1.5.0

+## Update

+> **May 2024** Added docker image to GitHub Container Registry.
+This can be used instead of building your own.
+It was built using the latest repo and "emby-server-deb_4.8.0.21_amd64.deb" for ffmpeg.
+Click the package on the right side of the project home screen to get it.

+> I have been using this with Plex DVR for quite some time.
+It has been rock solid and reliable.
+DRM has been enabled on all but one channel in Atlanta.
+Maybe one day DRM will be sorted out and I can get all the channels again.
+It was fun while it lasted.

 ## Description

 >This project aims to emulate an HDHomerun tuner that supplies ATSC 3.0 programs with AC3 audio.